The-Politico/django-slack-forms/README.md

 3. [Set up custom form triggers.](docs/Custom-Form-Triggers.md)

 4. [Post feedback to Slack channels.](docs/Slack-Feedback.md)

+If you're already familiar with this app and you're looking for a quick reminder check out the [Quick Reference](docs/Quick-Reference.md) guide.

 If you're looking to develop this app you can check out the [development docs](docs/Developing-This-App.md).